 2. Old Head Cliffs

-The short forest walk will lead you up onto grassy cliffs that look out across the bay to Achill, with Clare Island to the left.
-Enjoy your sand-free sandwiches at the cliff edge (not too close!) as cormorants, kittiwakes and seabirds of all kinds wheel about below your feet and above your head.
+The short forest walk will lead you up onto grassy cliffs that look out across the bay to Achill Island, with Clare Island to the left.
+Enjoy your sand-free sandwiches at the cliff edge (not too close!) as cormorants, kittiwakes, and seabirds of all kinds wheel about below your feet and above your head.
+You can relax while taking in the views of Clew Bay and your fun outdoor activity.

 3. Ashleigh Falls